Chicagoans should be outraged by attack on former police chief, Vallas says

 Sneedlings …

-The rocket man: Former Mayor Rahm Emanuel, now the U.S. Ambassador to Japan, was in attendance at the San Tropez wedding last weekend of his brother, uber-Hollywood agent Ari, to fashion designer Sarah Staudinger.
+The rocket man: Former Mayor Rahm Emanuel, now the U.S. ambassador to Japan, was in attendance at the San Tropez wedding last weekend of his brother, uber-Hollywood agent Ari, to fashion designer Sarah Staudinger.
 The wedding was officiated by legendary TV funnyman Larry David.
 Rahm’s trip was prefaced by a summit meeting in Japan between President Joe Biden and Prime Minister Kishida Fumio.
 This guy is a travelin’ man.
+Saturday’s birthdays: actress Angelina Jolie, 47, and singer Russell Brand, 47; Sunday’s birthdays: actor Mark Wahlberg, 51; singer Brian McKnight, 53, and musician Kenny G, 76.
+And a belated to former state senator and Republican legend Kirk Dillard on his 67th birthday.